Marie-Louise Tardif

 Marie-Louise Tardif is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 She represents the electoral district of Laviolette–Saint-Maurice as a member of the Coalition Avenir Québec.
 On March 7, 2023, Tardif temporarily withdrawn from the CAQ's caucus amid allegations Tardif threatened her former constituency manager in court.
+On March 29, 2023, Tardif rejoined the CAQ's caucus after prosecutors decided not to charge her due to insufficient evidence.